173TECH/sayn/docs/installation.md

 # Installation

-SAYN is available for installation using `pip` and it's regularly tested in Python 3.6+ on both MacOS and Linux environments.
+SAYN is available for installation using `pip` and is regularly tested in Python 3.6+ on both MacOS and Linux environments.

 It is recommended to separate the python environment from project to project, so you might want to